fifth-postulate/parser-combinators/articles/java-magazine/index.md

 - G: It works, but looking at the code it feels a bit ... imperative.
 - D: What do you suggest?
 - G: We can express the star operation in terms of 'and', 'or' and 'map'
-- D: Let me puzzle on this one:
+- D: That is a novel idea!
+Let me puzzle on this one:

 ```kotlin
 fun <T> star(p: Parser<T>): Parser<List<T>> =